 The drawing project I am currently working on reflects on the time we spend on public transport, especially on buses.
 This is a significant experience for many Londoners, still, it remains unappreciated, seen merely as a necessity, even a chore.
-In this project, I magnify this part of our life and focus in on the unreproducible, ephemeral nature of these everyday journeys as a practice of mindfulness.
+In this project, I magnify this part of our life and focus in on the unrepeatable, ephemeral nature of these everyday journeys as a practice of mindfulness.

 During the assignment, I take on the role of the lonely passenger to honour the time and effort that goes into a daily commute.
 I follow a string of unplanned routes, getting on and off at arbitrary stops, and taking the first route that arrives.

 My method explores the possibilities of kinetic art; as the pencil/pen follows the movement of the vehicle on the paper, the line drawings become abstract (self)portraits of bus routes, incorporating information regarding the motion.
 The bus itself takes part in the process as an actual drawing machine, as I facilitate the birth of the line drawing, to create so-called movement maps.
-To highlight the unique nature of these journeys I use different types of leftover paper, and accidentally choose the tools at each ride to enhance the character of the experience.
+To highlight the unique nature of these journeys I use different types of leftover paper, and accidentally choose the drawing tools at each ride to enhance the character of the experience.

 In the end, I am planning to connect each of these routes on the map of London to achieve a continuous line as a summary of all the smaller drawings and to see whether the nature of the line-work of the small drawings would be reciprocated on the London map - as leaves reflect the tree itself.
 This acts as a little experiment with the highly organised system that is TFL, to see how playful I can get going by their rules and using their facilities.